 Yasuhara Anthy 35mm f1.8 Coming

-The team over at Yasuhara contacted me a few weeks ago and asked me if I wanted to try out a lens they’re working on.
-Sure, obviously.
-A Japanese third-party lens company, what could go wrong.
+The team at Yasuhara contacted me a few weeks ago and asked me if I wanted to try out a lens they’re working on.
+I was sure, obviously.
+A Japanese third-party lens company, what could go wrong?

-For those that don’t know Yasuhara, they made a cool little macro lens for the APS-C system that was very well received.
-Like the real deal macro lens with a 5:1 ratio.
+For those who don’t know Yasuhara, they made a cool little macro lens for the APS-C system that was very well received.
+It’s like the real deal, with a 5:1 ratio.
 They also have a fisheye and a few EF lenses out there.

 I exchanged a few Facebook messages with a member of their team no more than 20 words, it basically went something like this.
 “Do you want to review our lens.”
 I said, “Sure, do you want a public review or just feedback.”
 “Public.”
 Me, “Cool, I have an A7rIII, EOSR and Nikon Z 6.
 Here is my address.”

-The lens arrived and a bunch of bubble wrap and peanuts, a pre-production model #00004.
+The lens arrived, along with a bunch of bubble wrap and peanuts, a pre-production model #00004.

-Build quality felt great the lens looked cool and it made me a little excited.
+The build quality felt great, and the lens looked cool, which made me a little excited.
 I slapped it on my EOS R with excitement and immediately went out shooting.
-I knew nothing about this lens, before shooting, not a single spec.
-This was cool, as a reviewer, I had no idea what I was dealing with so it let me just evaluate what was going on without getting the predetermined idea.
+Before shooting, I knew nothing about this lens, not a single spec.
+This was cool.
+As a reviewer, I had no idea what I was dealing with, so it let me evaluate what was going on without getting the predetermined idea.

-My first thoughts after shooting a few hours with it and the first thing I told my wife was, “oh good, this lens is cool, I don’t have to write a bad review.”
-This is always the thing right, someone sends you gear to try out, and you just really don’t want it to suck because then you have to waste your time reviewing something that you wouldn’t recommend or don’t like using.
+After shooting a few hours with it, I first told my wife, “oh good, this lens is cool, I don’t have to write a bad review.”
+This is always the thing right, someone sends you gear to try out, and you really don’t want it to suck because then you have to waste your time reviewing something that you wouldn’t recommend or don’t like using.

 Of course, I still don’t know the price, but if it’s in the Kipon price range (which I’m pretty sure it will be, maybe even less expensive), then I could see this being a good buy and it fills a huge void that’s missing in the mirrorless market.
 A good, fast manual focus 35mm f1.8 lens with great image quality.

 While I haven’t gotten into the review yet, I have had a lot of fun shooting with it.
 It feels good, and that’s important.
-I assumed it was probably about 7-9 elements based on the way it was rendering.
-There was some distortion with the biggest flaw being the vignetting which is easy to fix, but nothing stood out as a deal-breaker for a lens this small and overall the lens impressed me.
+Based on the way it rendered, I assumed it was probably about 7-9 elements.
+There was some distortion, with the biggest flaw being the vignetting, which is easy to fix, but nothing stood out as a deal-breaker for a lens this small, and overall, the lens impressed me.

 Last week they sent me the spec sheet and yep, 9 elements.

-The images are decently sharp and the contrast is very good.
-There is just this nice crispness to the images that is rare to see from a lot of third-party brands.
+The images are decently sharp, and the contrast is very good.
+There is just this nice crispness to them that is rare to see from many third-party brands.

-It does produce that slight purple cast to the vignetting in some situations which is a problem I keep seeing with some lenses on the EOS R, like with my Voigtlander 35mm f1.8.
-Maybe it’s a mirrorless thing or an EOS R thing, but it seems like it has a lot to do with the lighting of the scene since I don’t always see it.
+It produces that slight purple cast to the vignetting in some situations, which is a problem I keep seeing with some lenses on the EOS R, like with my Voigtlander 35mm f1.8.
+Maybe it’s a mirrorless thing or an EOS R thing, but it seems like it has much to do with the scene’s lighting since I don’t always see it.

-Speaking of the Voigtlander, one reason I like the Anthy lens over the Voigtlander 35mm f1.7 is that the Voigtlander is a Leica M lenses.
-As beautiful and amazing as it is I don’t have a Leica M camera so I don’t get the same perfect performance since it wasn’t designed for other sensors.
-Also, one thing I don’t like with the Leica M mount lenses even on Leica camera, is they all have an absolutely terrible minimum focus distance.
+Speaking of the Voigtlander, one reason I like the Anthy lens over the Voigtlander 35mm f1.7 is that the Voigtlander is a Leica M lens.
+As beautiful and amazing as it is, I don’t have a Leica M camera, so I don’t get the same perfect performance since it wasn’t designed for other sensors.
+Also, one thing I don’t like with the Leica M mount lenses, even on Leica cameras, is that they all have an absolutely terrible minimum focus distance.

 My Quest For Good, Small & Fast FF Mirrorless Lenses